This article was last updated on 28 February 2025.

 None of the criteria that I typically use to determine a consultancy's level of performance were met to qualify it for the ‘high-performing’ status.

-While I've noticed about a dozen characteristics high-performing boutique consultancies share, I can narrow them down to four large categories.
+While I've noticed about a dozen characteristics high-performing consultancies share, I can narrow them down to four large categories.
 Now, this is not based on scientific research or data analysis.
 Instead, it’s based on my observations working in the trenches of consulting for many years.

 Let’s go over these one by one.